 Scott first came across the expression in John Hershey’s book about Hiroshima.
 The book tells about individuals who developed radiation sickness and were doomed by the doctor, who said ‘shoganai’, telling them there was nothing that they could do.
 This, says Scott, is clearly resignation, since it indicates that there is nothing that can be done.
 Acceptance, on the other hand, is when people accept the fact that these conflicts exist, but look to improve the situation by resolving it in a more positive way.

 Ukeireru is the theme of Scott’s book.
 It is a Japanese verb which means ‘acceptance’.

 To come up with a meaningful way to describe the Japanese approach to acceptance, Scott asked his Japanese friends about it.
 One explanation that stood out for him was that acceptance is more like the way a mother accepts a child.
 When your child is acting out, the first thing you can do about it is to accept your child’s behavior, after which you can think of ways to resolve your child’s issue.

 For Scott, that concept of acceptance has a very pragmatic meaning in his daily life.
 Whenever he’s working with challenging individuals, he thinks of how to talk to that person -- how would he speak to them if they were his own family members, his own child?

 Scott gives his own definition of ukeireru in his book.
 For him, ukeireru means understanding that each one of us is defined in large part by those around us.
-It means thinking about ourselves as independent of these relationships.
+It means not thinking about ourselves as independent of these relationships.
 It involves letting go of self-centered ideas to change those situations that cause so much pain so that we can participate and establish relationships that are loving and respectful.
 It is inherently associated with mutual love and respect.